Willie Keeler: Later life

+In 1901 and 1902, while still an active player, Keeler was the head coach of the Manhattan Jaspers baseball team.
 After his retirement, Keeler was a scout and coach for the Superbas and the Boston Braves, as well as Brooklyn's Federal League team, the Tip-Tops.
 He was wealthy after retiring as a player, and invested in mining companies, real estate, and other ventures.
 His real estate lost value in the post-World War I economic recession, and by the time of his death, his brothers and he had to sell their childhood home.

+Keeler was a member of the Benevolent and Protective Order of Elks and Knights of Columbus.

 Keeler suffered from tuberculosis and endocarditis for the last five years of his life.
 By late 1922, his condition had worsened and whether he would live into the new year was doubtful.
 Seriously ill by New Year's Eve, he heard bells and sirens in the streets when the new year arrived.
 Keeler sat up and said to his brother, "You see, the new year is here and so am I—still."
 He enjoyed a drink and a smoke, then said that he was ready for a long sleep.
 A short time later, Keeler died; he was 50.
 He is buried in Calvary Cemetery in Queens, New York.

 Keeler is mentioned in the story "Hit 'em where they ain't" by Robert Ruark and as well in the poem "Line-Up for Yesterday" by Ogden Nash.